 - Please note that preprints are not formally peer reviewed.
 When re-using them, and especially when citing, this status should be clearly marked.

-- Please exercise the same care and judgment you would use for any research output when it comes to the citation and re-use of preprints.
+- Please exercise the same care and judgment you would use for any research output when it comes to the re-use of preprints.

 - We strongly encourage community interaction through commenting and sharing of preprints.

 - When submitting taxonomic papers that identify new genera or species, please omit the name and replace with ‘gen et. sp. nov.’, as appropriate.

 - For newly named higher level taxa, recombinations, referrals, synonymisations, and phylogenetic definitions, we strongly advise that these be fully redacted too prior to submission.